The biggest change for businesses, which has yet to coming into effect, is reporting under Making Tax Digital (MTD).

 Our biggest concern is that businesses and taxpayer just press the ‘MTD’ button without thinking.
-Our own experience is that clients often post transactions to the wrong code or put them in the wrong column of a spreadsheet.
+The experience of many smaller business accountants is that clients often enter transactions to the wrong code, account or wrong column of a spreadsheet.
 Business owners mix repair expenditure with capital (fixed assets) costs.
 They also treat personal drawings 'wages'.
 Smaller businesses also often mix private and business transactions and use their business bank account like a personal piggy bank.

 Even clients with their own limited companies, where a higher level of business knowledge usually exists, often misunderstand wages salaries, dividends, expenses and loans to and from the company.
 The old adage ‘garbage in equals garbage out’ comes to mind.
 The MTD system is also, in time, to lead to payment of tax based on the quarterly profit submission.

 Our advice is therefore to now start using one of the leading software providers if you are used to using accounting software.
 Alternatively, use spreadsheets and 'bridging software.'

 The new MTD timetable

 Individuals with rental properties will have to use the tax year, of 5 April, as the accounting basis period.
 However, self-employed traders can use any accounting period.

 The quarterly submissions will be due exactly one month from the end of the quarter.
 This differs to one month and seven days after the end of the quarter for VAT return submissions.